Tim Reed

-Tim Reed (born July 13, 1965) is an American politician.
-He is a Republican representing the 7th district in the South Dakota House of Representatives.
+Tim Reed (born July 13, 1965) is an American politician in the South Dakota Senate.
+He was a Republican representing the 7th district in the South Dakota House of Representatives.

 Early life

 Reed was born in Brookings, South Dakota.
 He holds a Bachelor of Science degree in Computer Science and Economics from South Dakota State University.

 Political career

 Reed served as mayor of Brookings, South Dakota from 2009 to 2016.

 In 2016, Reed ran for election to represent District 7 in the South Dakota House of Representatives.
 He was unopposed in the Republican primary, and won one of the two seats in the general election (the other going to Democrat Spencer Hawley).
 In 2018, Reed and fellow Republican Doug Post defeated two Democrats and one independent candidate.
 Reed was re-elected in 2020.

 Reed currently sits on the following committees: